UKLLC/Guidebook/ukllc_book/docs/FAQ/pages/faq_geo.md

 <details>
 <summary>LPS have to provide permissions at 4 levels, but what does this mean to me as a researcher?</summary>

-Not every LPS has [permissions for place-based linkages](https://guidebook.ukllc.ac.uk/docs/lps/linkages/lps_linkages) and the geographic unit of the permissions differs, i.e. address level vs. neighbourhood level.
-We will be adding more information about the geo linkages to future freezes.
+Not every LPS has [permissions for place-based linkages](../../Linkages/LPS_linkages.md) and the geographic unit of the permissions differs, i.e. address level vs. neighbourhood level.
+We will be adding more information about the place-based linkages to future [**freezes**](../../ukllc_key_facts/Sample/UKLLC_sample.md).
 </details>